radiovisual/get-video-id/readme.md

 [![Build Status](https://travis-ci.org/radiovisual/get-video-id.svg?branch=master)](https://travis-ci.org/radiovisual/get-video-id) [![Coverage Status](https://coveralls.io/repos/github/radiovisual/get-video-id/badge.svg?branch=master)](https://coveralls.io/github/radiovisual/get-video-id?branch=master)

-This module will extract the YouTube, Vimeo, or Vine Video ID from any known YouTube, Vimeo or Vine url patterns, including embed strings.
+This module will extract the YouTube, Vimeo, Vine, or VideoPress Video ID from any known YouTube, Vimeo, Vine, or VideoPress url patterns, including embed strings.
 **Pull Requests are welcome** if you would like to see support for other video services or if you find an unsupported video url pattern.